KDE/kate/examples/syntax/highlight.rst

 This text [here] should not be special, but [this]_ is a footnote.
 This [isn't]_ a footnote; no special characters allowed!

+Full Stop_.
+That should make 'stop' a single-word link.

 * Let's try some indented stuff...
   ::
     I should be code!